-The terms of the covenant were not the means that they would earn their unique status with God.
+The terms of the covenant were not the means by which they would earn their unique status as the redeemed people of God.
 God wanted the descendants of Abraham to be unique - to be a contrast community among the nations that were serving false gods - a people who would stand in contrast to the peoples that were organizing their lives without God and against God.